Customizable Select Element (Explainer)

 to exist outside of <select>

-in order to support the split buttons use case.
+in order to support split buttons and other use cases.

 Anatomy of the customizable select element